Revised: June, 2017

 Un-invested cash reserves shall be kept to a minimum since short term, cash equivalent securities are usually not considered an appropriate investment vehicle for long-term investments.
 However, such vehicles are appropriate as a depository for income distributions from longer-term investments, or as needed for temporary placement of funds directed for future investment to the longer-term capital markets.
 Also, such investments are the standard for contributions to the current fund or for current operating cash.

 Within the above guidelines and restrictions, the Investment Manager(S) has complete discretion over the timing and selection of cash equivalent securities.

-Private Capital Partnerships: Investments may also include venture capital, private equity, international private capital investments, natural resources, distressed debt and private real estate held in the form of professionally managed pooled limited partnership investments.
-Such investments must be made through funds offered by professional investment managers.
+Private Capital Partnerships: Investments may also include venture capital, private equity, international private capital investments, direct lending, natural resources, distressed debt and private real estate held in the form of professionally managed pooled limited partnership investments.
+Such investments must be made through funds offered by professional Investment Managers.

 Commodities: Investments may also include commodities markets, which include (but are not limited to) futures, options on futures and forward contracts on exchange traded agricultural goods, metals, minerals, energy products and foreign currencies.

 Distressed Debt Partnerships: Investments may also include partnerships focused primarily on investments in securities and other obligations of distressed businesses and financially troubled companies that are priced at significant discounts to their original value.

 Real Estate: Investments may also include equity real estate, held in the form of professionally managed, income producing commercial and residential property.
 Such investment may be made only through professionally managed pooled real estate investment funds, as offered by leading real estate managers with proven records of superior performance over time.